-Contingent liabilities at June 30, 2017 are:
+Contingent liabilities at September 30, 2017 are:

-- Proceedings seeking nullity of the resolution on changes to the Bogotá Industry and Trade tax returns for the bi-monthly periods 4, 5 and 6 of 2011 in amount of \$11,830 (2016 \$11,830).
-The purpose of the nullity and restoration of rights action is that the Company be exempted from paying the amounts claimed by the tax authority. - Proceedings related with the assessment of property valuation in amount of \$1,163 (2016 \$1,163) - Proceedings on the 2005 Industry and Trade Tax in amount of \$1,010 (2016 \$1,010) - Proceedings seeking nullity of resolutions on the inadequate offsetting of the Carulla Vivero S.A.
-2008 income tax in amount of \$1,088 (2016 \$1,088). - Proceedings seeking nullity of the resolutions issued by the Bogotá Treasury Secretary's office regarding changes to the Industry and Trade tax returns for the bi-monthly periods 2, 3, 4, 5 and 6 of 2012 in amount of \$5,000 (2016 - \$5,000).
-The purpose of the nullity and restoration of rights action is that the Company be exempted from paying the amounts claimed by the tax authority. - The memorandum of understanding executed on September 23, 2016 with Fondo Inmobiliario Colombia to capitalize the real estate business through Patrimonio Autónomo Viva Malls was formalized on December 23, 2016.
+- a.
+The following nullity of resolutions and restoration of rights proceedings, seeking that the Company be exempted from paying the amounts claimed by the complainant entity: - Proceedings seeking nullity of the resolution on changes to the Bogotá Industry and Trade tax returns for the bi-monthly periods 4, 5 and 6 of 2011 in amount of \$11,830 (2016 \$11,830). - Proceedings related with the assessment of property valuation in amount of \$1,163 (2016 \$1,163) - Proceedings seeking nullity of resolutions on the inadequate offsetting of the Carulla Vivero S.A.
+2008 income tax in amount of \$1,088 (2016 \$1,088) - Proceedings seeking nullity of the resolutions issued by the Bogotá Treasury Secretary's office regarding changes to the Industry and Trade tax returns for the bi-monthly periods 2, 3, 4, 5 and 6 of 2012 in amount of \$5,000 (2016 \$5,000).
+The purpose of the nullity and restoration of rights action is that the Company be exempted from paying the amounts claimed by the tax authority. - b.
+The Company also is a part in the following legal proceedings: - Third party liability lawsuit amounting to \$1,531 (2016 \$0) for alleged injuries to a customer at Éxito Santa Marta store premises. - Alleged failure to comply with a concession contract, on the grounds of having withdrawn the concessionaire's elements with no prior authorization or agreement between the parties, in amount of \$1,880 (2016 - \$0). - c.
+Other contingent liabilities: - The memorandum of understanding executed on September 23, 2016 with Fondo Inmobiliario Colombia to capitalize the real estate business through Patrimonio Autónomo Viva Malls was formalized on December 23, 2016.
 By means of the capitalization, the Company gained 51% of the interest in such Patrimonio Autónomo.
-As part of memorandum of understanding, the Parent shall contribute the property Viva Envigado on March 31, 2018. - On June 1, 2017, the Company granted a guarantee on behalf of Almacenes Éxito Inversiones S.A.S. in amount of \$2,631 to cover a potential failure to comply with its obligations with one of its main suppliers.
+As part of memorandum of understanding, the Company shall contribute the property Viva Envigado on March 31, 2018. - On June 1, 2017 the Company granted a guarantee on behalf of Almacenes Éxito Inversiones S.A.S. in amount of \$2,631 (2016 \$0) to cover a potential failure to comply with its obligations with one of its main suppliers.